cloudfoundry/guardian/grootfs/README.md

 ```

 We assume that:
-* You are running a Debian/Ubuntu based system with BTRFS and XFS enabled in the kernel
+* You are running a Debian/Ubuntu based system with XFS enabled in the kernel

 This will:
-* Install the userspace tools required to use GrootFS on either BTRFS or XFS
+* Install the userspace tools required to use GrootFS on XFS
-* Create a BTRFS filesystem and mount it under /var/lib/grootfs/btrfs
 * Create an XFS filesystem and mount it under /var/lib/grootfs/xfs

 By default all operations will happen in the `/var/lib/grootfs` folder.
 You can
 change this by passing the `--store` flag to the `grootfs` binary.
 The store folder is
-expected to be inside either of the mounted BTRFS or XFS volumes.
-You will also
+expected to be inside either of the mounted  XFS volumes.
-need to pass the `--driver` option with a value of either `btrfs` or `overlay-xfs`
-accordingly.

 For user/group id mapping, you'll also require `newuidmap` and `newgidmap` to be
 installed (uidmap package on Ubuntu)